erikwaskiewicz/gait-repeatability/README.md

-# Gait reproducibility report generator
+# Gait repeatability report generator
-R script for processing, analysing and reporting data from a gait analysis reproducibility study.
+R script for processing, analysing and reporting data from a gait analysis repeatability study.

 ---